EngineersBox/Conduit/doc/DESIGN.md

 that may be required.
 It is up to the discretion of the implementation to handle the connection itself including any behaviour for re-using connections, closing them, retries, etc.

+Authentication models are defined by a schema, specifically the required details in order to perform the authentication itself over a connection.
+The details can be dynamically resolved by the connector as needed or provided inline in the schema.
+This extends to the notion of keys/certs/etc. that may be filesystem locations.

 #### Provider SPI

 The JsonPath library provides and set of SPI abstractions for each of the core elements of data handling: